databendlabs/databend/docs/doc/13-sql-reference/10-data-types/43-data-type-map.md

 ## Examples

-The following example creates a table that includes a Map column, then querys Map data from the table.
+The following example creates a table that includes a Map column, then queries Map data from the table.

 ```sql
 -- Create a table